ga-adi-macaron/api-documentation-hw/README.md

 #### Deliverable

 Add your answers to the answers.txt file in this repository.
 Submit a pull request from your forked copy of the repo back to the original repo.

+## Additional Resources

+- [API Documentation Lesson](https://github.com/ga-adi-macaron/Course-Materials/tree/master/lessons/web-communication/api-documentation-lesson) (Not covered in class; easy to read through on your own)

+---

+## Licensing
+1. All content is licensed under a CC­BY­NC­SA 4.0 license.
+2. All software code is licensed under GNU GPLv3.
+For commercial use or alternative licensing, please contact [legal@ga.co](mailto:legal@ga.co).